Kaioga5/bedrock-wiki/docs/guide/custom-entity.md

 ## Your Progress So Far

--   [x] Setup your pack
+-   [x] Set up your pack
 -   [x] Create a custom item
 -   [x] Create a custom entity
--   [x] -   How to format the behavior- and resource files for an item
+-   [x] How to format the behavior and resource files for an item
--   [x] -   How to set an entities texture
+-   [x] How to set an entities texture
--   [x] -   How to use models, animations, and animation controllers to make your entity more exciting
+-   [x] How to use models, animations, and animation controllers to make your entity more exciting
 -   [ ] Create the entity's loot, spawn rules, and a custom recipe